DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Reset Values

-Select the Reset Values button to clean all the elements and available and selected parameters.
+Select the Reset Values button to clear all the elements and available and selected parameters.

 ![SheetLink Reset Values](../../assets\images\SheetLink\SH-El-ResetValues.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>